R is an open-source programming environment and language designed for statistical computing and graphics.

 You can customize the R startup process by creating

 RStudio is available to use on compute nodes via our OnDemand service.

 Running R in interactive mode

-After loading the module, to run R interactively on the login node, simply enter
+After loading the module, to run R interactively on a login node, simply enter

 R and this will start a new R session.
-Using R on the login node should be reserved for installing packages and non-intensive work.
-Conversely, using R interactively on a compute node is necessary for more intensive work like exploring data, testing models, and debugging.
+Using R on a login node should be reserved for installing packages and non-intensive work.

 A common mistake for new users of HPC clusters is to run heavy workloads directly on a login node (e.g.,

 endeavour.usc.edu).
 Unless you are only running a small test, please make sure to run your program as a job interactively on a compute node.
 Processes left running on login nodes may be terminated without warning.
 For more information on jobs, see our Running Jobs user guide.

 To run R interactively on a compute node, follow these two steps:

 - Reserve job resources on a node using Slurm's